 Since being named head coach in October of 1997, Martin Stone has been the driving force behind Notre Dame's emergence on the national scene.
-The 2012-13 campaign sig- nals the 15th season of competition for the Irish.
+The 2013-14 campaign will be the 16th season of varsity competition for the Irish.

-When he was named the program's first- ever head coach in the fall of '97 after rowing was granted varsity status, Stone came to Notre Dame with just one simple objective -- to build a program that was recognized as one of the nation's best.
+When he was named the program's first-ever head coach in the fall of 1997 after rowing was granted varsity status, Stone came to Notre Dame with one simple objective -- to build a program that was recognized as one of the nation's best.

 During his tenure, few could argue with the success of the program and its stature within the collegiate rowing community.

-Over his first 14 years at the helm of the Irish program, Stone has helped guide Notre Dame to four NCAA appearances, most recently qualifying in 2012 following the team claiming an unprecedented ninth-con- secutive BIG EAST Championship, a streak that dates back to the '03 season.
-All told, five Irish boats captured Grand Final gold and four times his squad's boats were honored as BIG EAST Crew of the Week.
+Over his first 15 years at the helm of the Irish program, Stone has helped guide Notre Dame to six NCAA appearances, most recently qualifying in 2013 following the team claiming an unprecedented 10th consecutive BIG EAST Championship, a streak that dated back to the 2004 season.
+All told, five Irish boats captured grand final gold and scored 151 team points, the most in the history of the regatta.

-Notre Dame's current string of nine straight conference titles now is the longest active streak in the BIG EAST with the Irish women's swimming and diving team's streak ending at 14 consecutive in 2010-11.
+Notre Dame's string of 10 straight conference titles was the longest active streak in the BIG EAST with the Irish women's swimming and diving team's streak ending at 14 consecutive in 2010-11.

-Additionally, individual accolades rolled in for Stone and the Irish as six rowers were named first and second team all-BIG EAST selections while Stone and his staff of Joe Schlosberg, Marnie Stahl and Heather Schlosberg earned staff-of-the-year honors for the fifth time since joining forces.
-The biggest impact was that of Molly Bruggeman, who became the first CRCA All-American since Amanda Polk ('08) with her first-team billing and subsequent selection as a CRCA All-Region Central Team selection.
+Individual accolades rolled in for the Irish following the historic final season as a BIG EAST member.
+Seven rowers were named first and second team all-BIG EAST selections while Stone and his staff of Joe Schlosberg, Marnie Stahl and Heather Schlosberg earned staff-of-the-year honors for the sixth time since joining forces.

 In building the program from its infancy, Stone has been able to relish the steady growth within the program.